pingcap/dbt-tidb/tests/README.md

 ## Use pytest to test

-If you specify a package, all python files under the package will be tested.
-Don't forget to config PYTHONPATH:
+If you specify a package, all Python files under the package will be tested.
+Don't forget to configure PYTHONPATH:
 ```
 # basic
 PYTHONPATH=. pytest tests/functional/adapter/basic/test_tidb.py